 Mill Creek is a tributary to the Sauk River, located in the southeastern portion of the Sauk River watershed in central Minnesota.
 Mill Creek is impaired for Escherichia coli bacteria.
 Pearl Lake is a shallow, eutrophic lake approximately 750 acres in size, with a maximum depth of 18.2 feet and is impaired for Nutrient/Eutrophication Biological Indicators.
-Pearl Lake is also located in the Sauk River Watershed.
+Mill Creek flows through Pearl Lake.

 Map and location

-Lower Sauk River is located in the Sauk River watershed, which lies in the south central portion of the Upper Mississippi Basin.
+Mill Creek starts southwest of Pearl Lake and flows into the Sauk River at Rockville.
 The two impairments listed below included in this project can be viewed on the map.

 - Mill Creek Escherichia coli impairment